Can Hamsters Eat Cucumbers? Yes, But Keep It Small

 All fresh foods should be washed thoroughly.
 Remove uneaten fresh food within 12 hours to prevent spoilage in the bedding.

 This is a partial list.
-When in doubt about a food not listed here, do not offer it until you have verified it with a reliable source.
-The absence of a food from this list is not confirmation it is safe.
+When in doubt, do not offer the food until you have checked a reliable veterinary or welfare source.
+Guessing is not a feeding strategy.

 Read the complete toxic foods guide →Daily Routine